AlanaCastillo/Ironhack-Project-Module-3/Readme.md

 - I sorted the columns so that they were in the same format as the test

 **Features and Target**
-- I separated my data into X (Features) and y (Target), so I can train the model.
+- Assigning the features as X (Features) and y (Target)

 **Model Building**
-- I split the preprocessed dataset into training and testing sets using train_test_split from scikit-learn.
+- Split the preprocessed dataset into training and testing sets using train_test_split from scikit-learn.
-- I tried 4 different models:
+- Try 4 different models:
 	1. Linear Regression
-2. RandomForest
+	2. RandomForest 💎
 	3. DecisionTree
 	4. GradientBoosting
 - I decided to use the Random Forest Regressor model, which has been the one that has given me the best results.
 - Obtain predictions of diamond prices, import to csv and upload to Kaggle competition.